Economy of Hyderabad: Information Technology Investment Region (ITIR)

 In April 2016, the central government informed Telangana state government that it would revise the entire plan.
 This, according to sources, may lead to the delay in the estimated investments of Rs 3 lakh crore and creation of nearly 60 lakh jobs.
-No explanation given on why the need for revise plan.
+No explanation was given as why such a revision was required.

 Automobiles

-In 1942 Hyderabad Allwyn was established in Hyderabad as city's first auto-components manufacturing and assembling unit.
+In 1942, Hyderabad Allwyn was established in Hyderabad as city's first auto-components manufacturing and assembling unit.
 The cities strategic geographical location had attracted national and multinational companies to start up there operations, manufacturing, research and development centers in and around the city, transforming Hyderabad into emerging hub of the automobile industry that includes the electric vehicle industry.

-In present times the Hyderabad economic zone houses national and multinational companies such as; Hyundai, Hyderabad Allwyn, Praga Tools, HMT Bearings, Ordnance Factory Medak, Tata Boeing Aerospace, Deccan Auto and Mahindra & Mahindra.
+In present times, the Hyderabad economic zone houses national and multinational companies such as; Hyundai, Hyderabad Allwyn, Praga Tools, HMT Bearings, Ordnance Factory Medak, Tata Boeing Aerospace, Deccan Auto and Mahindra & Mahindra.
 Fiat Chrysler Automobiles, Maruti Suzuki and Triton Energy will invest in Hyderabad.